Awakening to the Illusions

 "UNPLUGGED" - CHAPTER ONE

 Six years ago, I started writing a book that would become an all-consuming labor of love and my impetus for creating this website.
-Back then, while the country was still basking in the glow of Obama’s presidency and Trump was but a distant speck on the political radar, I could see our world changing on fundamental levels, in ways that weren’t making sense to me.
+Back then, while the country was still basking in the glow of Barack Obama’s presidency and Donald Trump was a distant speck on the political radar, I could see our world changing on fundamental levels, in ways that weren’t making sense to me.

 I was motivated to write because of an epiphany I had after "unplugging" from the southern California grind and disappearing into the Montana woods, a single thought that haunted me, day in and day out: we don't live in the world we’re told we live in, or the world we think we live in.
 We live in a world of illusions.